wukailu/jnr-fuse/doc/final.md

 ## 3) Requirements 7-10

 * Requirement 7: To fetch a file, we require the ancestor directories has `x` permission.
-For each operation, we check whether the file has the corresponding permissions.
+For each operation, we check whether the file has the corresponding permissions. `chmod`, `chown` and `chgrp` can be executed if and only if you have write permission.

 * Requirement 8: For each operation we implemented, it will call for the global lock in the beginning and release it in the end.